 A collegiate public research university in Durham, England, Durham University is the third oldest university in England, after Oxford and Cambridge.
 It was founded in 1832 near Newcastle’s northern border of England.
 As a collegiate university, Durham divides its functions between the faculties and departments that handle academics and research and the colleges that provide residential arrangements and oversee the overall welfare of their students.

 Durham is one of the premier universities in the UK, known for its programs in law, history, philosophy, economics, and other social sciences.
 While the university does have great science and engineering programs, its legacy is built primarily based on its qualitative disciplines.
 Durham ranks 6th in the country and 89th worldwide according to the Guardian League tables and QS WUR, respectively.
+Durham is also often compared to Glasgow, but the two are quite different.

 University of Warwick